Racheltmz/NTU-SC1015-Data-Science-Mini-Project/README.md

 Minor data preparation was conducted (data normalisation and image resizing from 256x256 to 100x100px) before carrying out Exploratory Data Analysis.
 Next, simple sklearn models like K-Nearest neighbours, Decision Tree Classifier, Random Forest Classifier, and Gaussian Naive Bayes, were trained on the image data to act as baseline models for future comparison.

-We then developed a Convolutional Neural Network (CNN) (blahblahblah blah).
+We then developed a baseline Convolutional Neural Network (CNN) model using the Adam optimiser and trained it, then experimented and developed an improved model based on any observed issues.

 Finally, we tested two State of the Art models (SOTA), ResNet 50 and Inception-V3, and used them as benchmark models to evaluate the efficacy of our CNN.